ShopKeep VS Square: Which POS Is Better For Your Specialty Shop Or Cafe?

 Square has a fair number of complaints about its customer service.
 However, having read them, most of the complaints about customer service pertain mostly to the customer service after an account hold or termination.
 (See User Reviews below for a more detailed explanation of what happens with account terminations.)
 It’s frustrating, but Square locks terminated merchants out of phone support (email support available only) and won’t give any details about what triggered the event, generally speaking.

-However, with the exception of those complaints, a lot of the remaining chatter about Square is pretty good.
+However, with the exception of those complaints, a lot of the remaining talk about Square is pretty good.
 Email support is generally helpful and the addition of phone support is welcome, even if the code system is tedious for some people.
 The Seller Community is honestly the most populated and busy community for a POS-related product that I’ve ever seen, and it’s full of helpful responses.
 Plus, Square remains the gold standard for self-help knowledge bases.

 I don’t think Square offers bad customer service.
 But it’s pretty clear that ShopKeep offers much better support with constant availability, which could be the deciding factor for some people.

-Square has a much more mixed back of reviews.
+Square has a much more mixed-bag of reviews.
 There are plenty of happy business owners using Square.
 They like how simple Square is, they like the pricing and they like the feature set.
 Many of them say the customer support is great and they appreciate that help is always available.

 I’ve mentioned the elephant in the room already, but now it’s time to talk about it in depth: Square is a third-party payment processor.
 That means all merchants using its service face an inherent risk of potential account holds or even terminations.
-If Square’s system flags an unusual behavior — a very large order, a suspicious transaction, or even a massive spike in volume, Square will investigate and possibly hold your funds or shut your account down.
+If Square’s system flags an unusual behavior—a very large order, a suspicious transaction, or even a massive spike in volume, Square will investigate and possibly hold your funds or shut your account down.
 Holds and terminations make up the bulk of complaints about Square.

-Some merchants will read this and think that any small amount of risk isn’t worth it — In those cases I suggest you take a look at ShopKeep.
+Some merchants will read this and think that any small amount of risk isn’t worth it.
+In those cases, I suggest you take a look at ShopKeep.
 If you go through ShopKeep Payments, you will get a traditional merchant account and all the stability that entails.

-However, looking at just the number of complaints is misleading because you have to consider how many merchants Square serves — which is upwards of 2 million at last count.
+However, looking at just the number of complaints is misleading because you have to consider how many merchants Square serves — upwards of 2 million at last count.
 The percentage of account holds and terminations is actually very small compared to Square’s overall user base.
 So yes, there is a chance you could face a hold or termination, but it is a small one.
 You can learn more about how to protect your business in our article on how to avoid merchant account holds, freezes, and terminations.

-I felt reasonably confident after my first draft that ShopKeep would be the clear winner here.
+I felt reasonably confident after finishing my first draft that ShopKeep would be the clear winner here.
 But then I went back, made my edits, added in more information and re-evaluated the facts.
 In the end, I feel almost the same about the two services as when I started this article: they both have their merits and it’s going to come down to some very particular criteria for merchants to decide which one works best for them.

 Square offers astronomical value as a POS system and as an entire business ecosystem.
 If you’re looking for a platform to seamlessly manage multiple sales channels and accept payments in many different ways, Square is one of the best solutions out there.
 And there’s a long list of supported integrations to further extend Square’s capabilities.
-But in the end, it’s still a free piece of software and so it lacks some of what make paid software subscriptions so valuable.
+But in the end, it’s still a free piece of software and so it lacks some of what makes paid software subscriptions so valuable.
 Its payment processing is transparent and predictable, but there’s a certain amount of risk inherent to choosing a third-party processor, and that may not be to everyone’s tastes, even if the risk is a small one.

 If you’re still not sure what the best option for you is, we recommend checking out our iPad POS reviews.
 If mobility is your priority, our mobile processing comparison chart is a really good place to start, too.